 - Avoid close contact with people who show signs of illness, including coughing or sneezing

-- Avoid touching your eyes, nose and mouth with unwashed hands
+- Avoid touching your eyes, nose, and mouth with unwashed hands

-- Wash your hands often with soap and water for at least 20 second
+- Wash your hands often with soap and water for at least 20 seconds

 - Use alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available

 You can find all updates in the helpful articles and websites below:

 - If aged over 70, please see the UK Government’s information here